 The clergymen presently assigned to our parish are Archpriest James Carles, the rector, and Protodeacon Martin Naef.
 Father James was appointed to our parish in September 2001 and Father Martin was appointed in January 2008.
 Both are members of the Parish Council by virtue of their position.

 Our parish has functioned without a Warden since 2004.
-The lay members of the Parish Council elected at the AGM convened in October 2019 are Vladimir ("Rick") Golovin, Anna Kourbatov, Nina Golovin, Anne Nielsen and Alla Karmadonoff.
+The lay members of the Parish Council elected at the AGM convened in September 2022 are Vladimir ("Rick") Golovin, Anna Kourbatov, Nina Golovin, Kate Marcotrigiano, Anne Nielsen and Alexei Kozlovski.

 There is at present no formal Ladies’ Auxiliary in our parish.
 The work of the Ladies’ Auxiliary is undertaken informally, with Nina Golovin designated Head Sister by the Parish Council.

 Our Parish Council generally meets 8-10 times a year.